isomerpages/moe-queenstownsec/_programmes/FutureLearn Curriculum (integration of ALP & LLP).md

 at equipping students with 21<sup>st</sup> century competencies (21<sup>st</sup> CC) and future literacies – sustainability and digital literacy.
-To provide a more cohesive learning experience, we have synergised our Applied Learning and Learning for Life Programmes and aligned our Maker Education: Design Challenges under the broad theme of “Sustainability”.</p>
+To provide a more cohesive learning experience, we have synergised our Applied Learning and Learning for Life Programmes (ALP and LLP) and aligned our Maker Education:
+Design Challenges under the broad theme of “Sustainability”.</p>
 <p><strong>FutureLearn Objectives</strong>
 </p>
 <p>Through FutureLearn, we want our students to:</p>